-- 4.2.1 Where an intermunicipal referral is required by the MGA or the policies contained in this Plan, both municipalities agree to share mailing address and property ownership information for circulation purposes with the adjacent municipality, and where applicable, the municipality's processing agency. - 4.2.2 Where a plan or bylaw, including amendments, or application, requires notifications to be sent to a municipality that is external to this IDP, the referring municipality shall follow the

-- referral requirements outlined in the MGA, and where applicable, those contained in a relevant Intermunicipal Development Plan. - 4.2.3 Administrative staff or representatives for the MD of Taber and County of Newell are encouraged to discuss, with one another, forthcoming Statutory Plans and Land Use Bylaws, including amendments, which may impact the Plan Area. - 4.2.4 Administrative staff or representatives for the MD of Taber and County of Newell are encouraged to discuss with one another forthcoming subdivision and development applications that may impact lands within the Plan Area. - 4.2.5 The municipalities are encouraged to refer to each other for comment major land use or planning matters that have the potential to impact the other jurisdiction, even if it involves lands that may not be located within the Plan Area.
+- 4.2.1 Where an intermunicipal referral is required by the MGA or the policies contained in this Plan, both municipalities agree to share mailing address and property ownership information for circulation purposes with the adjacent municipality, and where applicable, the municipality's processing agency or designate. - 4.2.2 Where a plan or bylaw, including amendments, or application, requires notifications to be sent to a municipality that is external to this IDP, the referring municipality shall follow the referral requirements outlined in the MGA, and where applicable, those contained in a relevant Intermunicipal Development Plan. - 4.2.3 Administrative staff or representatives for the MD of Taber and County of Warner are encouraged to discuss, with one another, forthcoming Statutory Plans and Land Use Bylaws, including amendments, and other studies, projects or proposals that may impact the Plan Area. - 4.2.4 Administrative staff or representatives for the MD of Taber and County of Warner are encouraged to discuss with one another forthcoming subdivision and development applications that may impact lands within the Plan Area. - 4.2.5 The municipalities are encouraged to refer to each other for comment major land use or planning matters that have the potential to impact the other jurisdiction, even if it involves lands that may not be located within the Plan Area.